symfony/symfony-docs/reference/twig_reference.rst

 ``file``
     **type**: ``string``

-It transforms the given absolute file path into a relative file path from the project's root directory:
+It transforms the given absolute file path into a new file path relative to project's root directory:

 .. code-block:: twig